sp1d3r/H1-policyscanner/README.md

 ## Troubleshooting
 The project uses Newtonsoft.Json .NET library, so if you want to modify the project, you should re-reference this library in the VS Project (existing reference can be outdated).
 You can find the .dll in the Release folder.
+If you use just binaries, make sure you have Newtonsoft.Json.dll in your application folder.